 Layer0 is all about putting power in the hands of developers and our documentation is no different.
-The source code for the Layer0 developer docs (i.e. this site your reading now) is in an open repository on Github and we welcome feedback and pull requests.
-If you've found a typo or a better way to explain something, please submit a pull request or a file issue!
+The source code for the Layer0 developer docs (i.e. this site you're reading now) is in an open repository on GitHub and we welcome feedback and pull requests.
+If you've found a typo or a better way to explain something, please submit a pull request or file an issue!
 Others will likely stumble over the same problem and benefit from your insight.

 To run the Layer0 docs on your machine, first clone the repository locally,

 Then install the dependencies:

 cd layer0-docs npm install